Sparse time-varying parameter VECMs with an application to modeling electricity prices: Modeling European electricity prices

-We split our empirical application into two parts.
-First, we assess several in-sample features of the data using a set of countries and daily data.
-This serves to illustrate our approach in terms of detecting suitable cointegration relationships between interlinked energy markets across countries.
-Second, we conduct a detailed forecast evaluation, selecting Germany as the country of interest using hourly data.
-Here, we evaluate our approach against a large set of competing models.
-This exercise serves to showcase that the sparse TVP-VECM is capable of detecting sensible cointegration patterns in data (in this case, between hours during the day) when no prior knowledge of such relationships is available, and that it performs well for out-of-sample forecasts.
+We use our proposed model in two different applications related to European electricity prices.
+First, we use daily data from several European electricity markets jointly.
+This serves to illustrate our approach in terms of detecting suitable cointegration relationships and nonlinearities in these relationships between interconnected energy markets in different European countries.
+Second, we produce forecasts of hourly electricity prices one-day-ahead.
+Here, we perform an extensive OOS forecast exercise, selecting German hourly electricity prices as the market of interest.
+We then evaluate our approach against a large set of competing models.
+This exercise serves to demonstrate that flexibly controlling for cointegration patterns in data (in this case, between hours during the day), in the absence of prior knowledge of such relationships, is beneficial for forecast accuracy.